 Maybe you are a working parent, maybe you are taking courses to further your education, maybe you just want to have a healthy life outside of the office.
-Whatever the case may be, work/life balance has become a hot topic of conversation among the leaders of successful companies because it has demonstrated the ability to improve morale, productivity, and retention according to several sources including this report by the White House Council of Economic Advisers.
+Whatever the case may be, work/life balance has become a hot topic of conversation among the leaders of successful companies because it has demonstrated the ability to improve morale, productivity, and retention according to several sources by the White House Council of Economic Advisers.
 Nevertheless, even at companies that tout a progressive culture, there are several things that can wreak havoc on work/life balance and they can often go unnoticed.

 Watch out for these four pitfalls of an otherwise perfect work environment.